bootchk/GimpFu-v3/readme.txt

-Before you begin creating a dev environment, clone the Gimp reposistory into /gimp in the project directory.
+Before you begin creating a dev environment, clone the Gimp repository into /gimp in the project directory.
 Since the build scripts copy from there into the container.
 So that the container builds Gimp from a local possibly hacked copy.
 I have one minor hack in my Gimp clone to support Gimpfu.